bobcmartin/AVRCore/Installation.md

 which needs to be added to the File -> Preferences -> Additional boards manegr URLs

-Then using the Boards Manager search for ACRCore and install the package
+Then using the Boards Manager search for AVRCore and install the package

 The following three boards wil now be available in the Boards menu